-Prior to this role, she served as the Assistant Director of College Relations at CCCSE.
-Previously, Linda was Vice President of Community College Relations at the Roueche Graduate Center at National American University, and she has worked at Lone Star College, Maricopa Community Colleges, and The University of Texas at Brownsville and Texas Southmost College.
-Linda’s experience includes student development, instructional support, grant writing, and teaching.
-She served as a coach for the American Association of Community Colleges Pathways 2.0 and continues in this same role for the Texas Pathways Project.
+Prior to her current role, Linda served as the Assistant Director of College Relations at CCCSE.
+She was Vice President of Community College Relations at the Roueche Graduate Center at National American University, and she has worked at Lone Star College, Maricopa Community Colleges, and The University of Texas at Brownsville and Texas Southmost College.
+Linda served as a coach for the American Association of Community Colleges Pathways 2.0 and continues in this same role for the Texas Pathways Project.

 Linda earned a Bachelor of Journalism with a concentration in broadcast and a doctorate in higher education administration with a specialization in community college leadership from The University of Texas at Austin.
 Her Master of Arts in Interdisciplinary Studies degree is from The University of Texas at Brownsville.

 Courtney Adkins is CCCSE’s Associate Director of Publications.
 She supervises CCCSE’s survey operations, supports CCCSE’s general operations, writes for publication, and manages all publication and website content for CCCSE.
 In addition, she represents CCCSE at various national conferences and workshops.
 Courtney previously served as College Liaison and Survey Operations Coordinator at CCCSE.

 Courtney holds a bachelor’s degree in English education and a master’s in English literature from the University of Louisiana at Monroe.
 She earned a doctorate in English literature from the University of Louisiana at Lafayette.
 While in graduate school, she taught as an adjunct faculty member at South Louisiana Community College.
 Before coming to CCCSE, Courtney taught full time at Baton Rouge Community College and also taught part time at Southern University.
 She has also taught as an adjunct faculty member at Austin Community College.